 Don’t Laugh!
 ‘The Elements of Style’ by E. B. White and William Strunk Jr. This is a handy pocket sized go to reference for any writer.
 For fiction it would have to be ‘Sabriel’ by Garth Nix.
 My sister ran off with the original and I had to get another.

 Which author would you spend a day with, and what question would you definitely ask him/her?

 I am the kind of person who gets nervous and has a mental blank.
 When I met Garth Nix in person a couple of years ago my mind literally decided to be unhelpful.
 As a writer I have made some great friendships with other authors.
-Jack Heath and K. J. Taylor (Katie) have been fantastic for advice.
-They are extremely busy so any questions have to be short.
+Jack Heath has been fantastic for advice.
+He is extremely busy so any questions have to be short.

 The real eye opener was finding out the quality and how fast a professional author can write.
-Katie once topped a whopping 20,000 words in one day!
-I am lucky to manage 200 at the most.
 A few years ago I was privileged to read Jack Heath’s first draft for ‘Ink, Inc.’ It was almost perfect and made me realise there is so much more to learn.

 Do you like book to movie adaptations?
 Which one is your favourite?

 It is hard to go past ‘The Lord of Rings’ for my favourite book to movie adaptation.
 Books are a different media so not all are suited for a movie.
 The great thing about adaptations is that a book has depth and complexity that can aid the story.